The Son of a Kapenta

-The Son of a Kapenta (abbreviated as SOAK) is the second studio album by Nigerian singer Brymo.
-It was released by Chocolate City on November 15, 2012.
-Recorded in English and Yoruba, The Son of a Kapenta is primarily a mixture of Afropop, fuji, contemporary pop, soul, techno, EDM and R&B. The album features guest appearances from Jesse Jagz, Pryse, M.I, Ice Prince and Efya.
-It was produced by E Kelly, Mikky Me Joses, Legendury Beatz, Jesse Jagz, Blaze, DMM Oluremi and Kid Konnect.
-The album was supported by the singles "Ara", "Good Morning" and "Go Hard".
-The Son of a Kapenta received positive reviews from music critics, who commended its production and Brymo's voice.
+The Son of a Kapenta (abbreviated as SOAK) is the second studio album by Nigerian singer Brymo, released by Chocolate City on November 15, 2012.
+The album was recorded in English and Yoruba, and is primarily a mixture of Afropop, fuji, contemporary pop, soul, techno, EDM, and R&B. It features guest appearances from Jesse Jagz, Pryse, M.I, Ice Prince, and Efya.
+The album was produced by E Kelly, Mikky Me Joses, Legendury Beatz, Jesse Jagz, Blaze, DMM Oluremi, and Kid Konnect.
+The Son of a Kapenta was supported by the singles "Ara", "Good Morning" and "Go Hard".
+It received positive reviews from music critics, who commended its production and Brymo's voice.

 Background and promotion

 Brymo started recording The Son of a Kapenta after signing a contract with Chocolate City in 2010.
 His father's carpentry profession inspired the album's title.
-Prior to releasing his label debut "Ara", Brymo recorded "Action Film", "Love You" and "Oleku" with M.I, Jesse Jagz and Ice Prince, respectively.
-The Son of a Kapenta is primarily a mixture of Afropop, fuji, contemporary pop, techno, soul, EDM and R&B.
+Prior to releasing his label debut "Ara", Brymo recorded "Action Film", "Love You", and "Oleku" with M.I, Jesse Jagz, and Ice Prince, respectively.
+The Son of a Kapenta is primarily a mixture of Afropop, fuji, contemporary pop, techno, soul, EDM, and R&B.

 In a 2012 interview with The Punch, Brymo described the album as a summary of his life and said each song is a reflection of his energy.
 He also said he recorded the album to be identified by his body of work as a lead artist rather than as a featured artist.
 The Son of a Kapenta features collaborations with Jesse Jagz, Pryse, M.I, Ice Prince and Efya.
 It was produced by E Kelly, Mikky Me Joses, Legendury Beatz, Jesse Jagz, Blaze, DMM Oluremi and Kid Konnect.
 The album suffered a botched roll out and wasn't given the full big label push.
 As a result of this, it was included on The Nations list of the "Albums that failed commercially in 2012".